-On February 24, 2016 Derivsource published a blog by Olivier Grimonpont, “Dealers Prepare As Initial Margin Deadline Looms,” about the new margin rules coming into effect in September 2016.
-What interested me, even more, were statements about silo structure versus the need to value chain training.
+On February 24, 2016, Derivsource published a blog by Olivier Grimonpont, “Dealers Prepare As Initial Margin Deadline Looms,” about the new margin rules coming into effect in September 2016.
+But what interested me even more were statements about silo structure versus the need to value chain training.

 Yep…right there…around two paragraphs down, Mr. Grimonpont writes:

 “…The different departments within the bank will need to establish effective communication channels with each other, which may be a new scenario for some firms.
 Traditionally, many top tier firms have been operating in a silo-based structure where OTC derivatives and collateral were managed independently from one another.
 In the new world however, OTC derivatives and collateral need to work closely together.”

 Like a manna from heaven.
 The skies open, light streams through the clouds as angels hit that secret chord that David played and it pleased the Lord (random Leonard Cohen reference).
 I’m going to stop before Julia Schieffer invoices me for advertising.